Classification of Breast Cancer Histopathology Images using a Modified Supervised Contrastive Learning Method: Abstract

 \section{Abstract}

-{Deep neural networks have reached remarkable achievements in medical image processing tasks, specifically classifying and detecting various diseases.
+{Deep neural networks have reached remarkable achievements in medical image processing tasks, specifically in classifying and detecting various diseases.
 However, when confronted with limited data, these networks face a critical vulnerability, often succumbing to overfitting by excessively memorizing the limited information available.
-This work addresses the challenge mentioned above by improving the supervised contrastive learning method to reduce the impact of false positives.
-Unlike most existing methods that rely predominantly on fully supervised learning, our approach leverages the advantages of self-supervised learning in conjunction with employing the available labeled data.
-We evaluate our method on the BreakHis dataset, which consists of breast cancer histopathology images, and demonstrate an increase in classification accuracy by 1.45\% at the image level and 1.42\% at the patient level compared to the state-of-the-art method.
-This improvement corresponds to 93.63\% absolute accuracy, highlighting our approach's effectiveness in leveraging data properties to learn more appropriate representation space.
+This work addresses the challenge mentioned above by improving the supervised contrastive learning method leveraging both image-level labels and domain-specific augmentations to enhance model robustness.
+This approach integrates self-supervised pre-training with a two-stage supervised contrastive learning strategy.
+In the first stage, we employ a modified supervised contrastive loss that not only focuses on reducing false negatives but also introduces an elimination effect to address false positives.
+In the second stage, a relaxing mechanism is introduced that refines positive and negative pairs based on similarity, ensuring that only relevant image representations are aligned.
+We evaluate our method on the BreakHis dataset, which consists of breast cancer histopathology images, and demonstrate an increase in classification accuracy by 1.45\% in the image level, compared to the state-of-the-art method.
+This improvement corresponds to 93.63\% absolute accuracy, highlighting the effectiveness of our approach in leveraging properties of data to learn more appropriate representation space.
 The code implementation of this study is accessible on GitHub\footnote{\href{https://github.com/matinamehdizadeh/Breast-Cancer-Detection}{https://github.com/matinamehdizadeh/Breast-Cancer-Detection}}. }

 \keywords{Breast Cancer, Contrastive Learning, Histopathology Images, Representation Learning, Self-supervised Learning}